TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

               relPathPrefix.IMG = fileadmin/img/
             }

-         In this example all relative paths found are prefixed "fileadmin/" unless it was the src attribute of an img tag in which case the path prefixed is "fileadmin/img/"
+         In this example all relative paths found are prefixed with "fileadmin/" unless it was the src attribute of an img tag in which case the path is prefixed with "fileadmin/img/"

 .. container:: table-row